Another recipe that makes the whole book worth it. These are awesome.

 Then you’ll need to use a pasta machine or pasta attachment for your mixer to flatten the dough.
 You can roll the individual crackers by hand, but let me tell you, after making these I think that would take so much strength and effort to get them thin enough!
 You’d be so tired!

-I played around with the thickness of the crackers and what I found worked best was to:
+I played around with the thickness of the crackers and what I found worked best:

 - don’t hesitate to cut the portions even smaller than the MSBH instructs – I did this with some of them and preferred the smaller portions;